Director

 Celine Yang

-Undergraduate double major in Psychology and Cognitive Science.
-Interests at intersection of psychology, linguistics, and education, focusing on mental health and bilingual language development.
+Celine is an undergraduate double major in Psychology and Cognitive Science.
+She is especially interested in the connections between psychology, linguistics, and education, and how these relate to mental health and bilingual language development.

 Image